Jake Roberts: Other media

 In the late 1980s, Roberts made a guest appearance on the DJ Kat Show on Fox, challenging DJ to a match after the Kat had badmouthed the profession.

 In 1996, Roberts, Vader, and Brother Love appeared on the ABC sitcom Boy Meets World for one episode.

 In 1999, Roberts was unflatteringly featured in the wrestling documentary Beyond the Mat.
 Throughout the film, he made confessions about his tragic past, including the murder of his sister by her husband's ex-wife and the collapse of his marriage.
 He was also shown enjoying the taste of a post match cigarette.
 Amongst the more disturbing moments was Roberts reportedly smoking crack in a hotel room after a reunion with his daughter Brandy, though the act is not shown on camera.
 In 2005, Roberts, along with others, heavily criticized the film for showing him in a negative light, complaining that the depiction of him was "not the real Jake Roberts."
 Roberts also stated that director Barry Blaustein and Terry Funk lied to him about the aims of the film, telling him it was a television special on the effects of drug and alcohol abuse.

+From 2013 to 2015 Roberts voiced himself in 6 episodes of Lucas Bros.
+Moving Co.

 Roberts was featured in another wrestling documentary in 2015 entitled The Resurrection of Jake the Snake, which chronicled his time living with Diamond Dallas Page beginning in October 2012.

 Roberts appeared as Mr. Lucas, the owner of a gourmet condom company, in the comedy film, The Bet which also featured Dallas Page and Roddy Piper.
+In 2018 he lent his voice to the horror film Parts Unknown.

 Roberts also made an appearance in An Almost True Story: TOXIC TUTU in 2015, as himself, in a scene with Jonny Fairplay from Survivor.

 Roberts has a role in the 2019 film The Peanut Butter Falcon.
+That same year Roberts also voiced the Dart Playing Thug in two episodes of Rapunzel's Tangled Adventure.
+He played Remy in the 2022 drama thriller Out of Exile.

+On May 30, 2021, he was on an episode of WWE's Most Wanted Treasures.

-Beginning on January 4, 2022, Roberts will take part in a podcast with Diamond Dallas Page and Conrad Thompson titled DDP Snakepit.
+On January 4, 2022, Roberts launched a podcast with Diamond Dallas Page and Conrad Thompson titled DDP Snakepit.

 On February 26, 2023, Roberts was the subject of the Biography: WWE Legends.

 In July 2024 Roberts played Vance in The Skies Are Watching, an audio sci-fi thriller for BBC Radio 4 and Tribeca Audio.
+In 2025 Roberts and the rest of the cast won an Ambie award for Best Performance in Audio Fiction.